 At the heart of the MSU curriculum is a unique integrated model that coordinates all facets of the supply chain – both within a company and across its supply chain partners – with the ultimate goal of satisfying and providing successful end solutions for the customer.
 Students will receive instruction through state-of-the-art online technology powered by Bisk.
 This online classroom features streaming video lectures with convenient 24/7 access, as well as a variety of interactive tools that connect instructors and participants, including discussion boards, live chat rooms and email.

-“Students will greatly benefit from our integrated view of supply chain procurement, operations and logistics management,” explains Dr. David Frayer, Executive Development Programs Director at the Broad College of Business.
+“Students will greatly benefit from our integrated view of supply chain procurement, operations and logistics management,” explains Dr. David Frayer, Assistant Dean for Executive Education & Professional Development at the Broad College of Business.
 “MSU’s integrated approach will help them to implement the best supply chain design for their organization, sustaining its operations long term.”